1eyob/Mine-test/README.md

 Open up [http://localhost:3000](http://localhost:3000) and you should be ready to go!

 If you're used to using the `vercel dev` command provided by [Vercel CLI](https://vercel.com/cli) instead, you can also use that, but it's not needed.

+# Technologies Used

+Remix js for backend and frontend.It's fullsatck application MongoDB for the database
+Prisma ORM for the object relation mapping to the mondo database Material UI for the Styling
+Session Cookies for the authentication
+DataGrid to dispaly search resuls